 I also tried this recipe with salmon it was amazing.
 Trust the sauce.

-To anyone who says ‘chili con carne isn’t a summer dish,’ I say shame on you.
+To anyone who says ‘chili si carne isn’t a summer dish,’ I say shame on you.

-Whether it’s hot enough outside to melt your skin off, or cold enough to freeze your fingertips, I will always be down for a smoky bowl of chili con carne.
+Whether it’s hot enough outside to melt your skin off, or cold enough to freeze your fingertips, I will always be down for a smoky bowl of chili sin carne packed with beans, veg and maybe some sweet potato.
 Why do you think so many tropical countries eat spicy foods?
 It’s good for ya!

-For recipes, you can’t go wrong with this BBC Good Food classic, but don’t be afraid to do your own thing.
-Add chocolate, wine, beer, beans, different cuts of meat – maybe not all at once though!
+For recipes, don’t be afraid to do your own thing.
+Add chocolate, wine, beer, beans, different veg and spices – its your choice!

 4) Chicken Jambalaya from Delia Online